qiajigou/flask-zipkin/README.md

 # flask-zipkin

-a flask zipkin extesion based on py_zipkin.
+a flask zipkin extension based on py_zipkin.

 ## Installation